Gravitational waves from the early universe: Searching for the background

-In the past few years, we have been experiencing considerable advances in PTA searches for the GWB.
-These advances are colossal technological and intellectual achievements.
-It is a technological achievement because a realistic search requires huge radio telescopes and enormous computational power.
+In the past few years, we experienced considerable advances in PTA searches.
+A realistic search requires huge radio telescopes and enormous computational power.
 And it is also very challenging to reach the very high required precision to time and correlate the signals amid so much noise.
-The trailblazing idea behind finding evidence of the GWB within PTA searches and all the timing and noise modelings is, therefore, an intellectual achievement.
+The trailblazing idea behind finding evidence of the GWB within PTA searches and all the timing and noise modelings is, therefore, only possible thanks to joint technological and intellectual efforts.

-A detection would confirm one more prediction of GR, this time encoded in the Hellings-Downs correlation \cite{1983ApJ...265L..39H}.
-The expected GW source in the nHz frequency range is an astrophysical background composed of many supermassive black-hole binary (SMBHB) mergers.
-Supermassive black holes (SMBHs) are very massive astrophysical objects that populate the center of galaxies.
-The direct detection of gravitational waves from SMBHBs has never occurred since the binaries detected by LIGO-Virgo and LVK are composed of less massive black holes.
-In contrast, PTAs search for GWs at the right frequency band to detect these astrophysical signals.

-Another source of SGWB is associated with primordial gravitational waves, as different sources in the early universe could have emitted these gravitational waves.
-This is relevant because we can probe inflationary cosmology and BSM physics.

-Together with LVK and the future LISA space interferometer \cite{LISA:2017pwj}, PTA searches are, therefore, part of an extensive program of probing fundamental physics with gravitational waves.
-In the following section, closely following \cite{Maggiore:2018sht,Taylor:2021yjx}, we derive the correlation function of the timing residuals of a pair of pulsars, which allows us to obtain the Helling-Downs correlation.